What happens to your pension when you die

 Death grants

-In some circumstances a one-off lump sum death grant is payable to a nominated person(s) or charitable trust.
+In some circumstances a one-off lump sum known as a death grant is payable to a nominated person(s) or charitable trust.

-If you are under age 75 and stopped paying into the LGPS on or after 1 April 2008 the death grant is 10 years annual pension, minus what has already been paid to you.
+If you stopped paying into the LGPS on or after 1 April 2008, the death grant is 10 years annual pension, minus what has already been paid to you.

-If you are under age 75 and you stopped paying into the LGPS between 1 April 1998 and 31 March 2008, the death grant is 5 years annual pension, minus what has already been paid to you.
+If you stopped paying into the LGPS between 1 April 1998 and 31 March 2008, the death grant is 5 years annual pension, minus what has already been paid to you.

-If you would like an estimate of your death grant, contact us on [email protected] or call our helpline on 01296 383 755.
+If you would like an estimate of your death grant, contact us at [email protected] or call our helpline on 01296 383 755.

 If you stopped paying into the LGPS before 1 April 1998